Non-profit website

 Low-Fidelity Prototype

-We created low-fidelity wireframes in Figma.
+We created low-fidelity wireframes in Figma, making adjustments based on feedback:

-Cat Behavior article list
+Cat Behavior Article List

 Iterative Research